-At Plant Swindon we see people as the most important part of our business and across the BMW Group we recognise that Diversity and Inclusion is a key factor to success.
+At Plant Oxford we see people as the most important part of our business and across the BMW Group we recognise that Diversity and Inclusion is a key factor to success.

-Despite the challenges of the COVID pandemic in 2020 we have have done a great deal of work to continue to raise the profile of Diversity and Inclusion at the Plant and through our work with the ENEI (Employers Network for Equality & Inclusion) and their TIDE assessment (Talent Inclusion & Diversity Evaluation) we now better understand what we do well and what areas we could make a bigger impact.
+Despite the challenges of the COVID pandemic in 2020 we have have done a great deal of work to continue to raise the profile of Diversity and Inclusion at Plant Oxford and through our work with the ENEI (Employers Network for Equality & Inclusion) and their TIDE assessment (Talent Inclusion & Diversity Evaluation) we now better understand what we do well and what areas we could make a bigger impact.

 As part of our wider Diversity & Inclusion strategy we continue to focus on improving our ability to attract, engage and develop women.
-Measures include flexible working opportunities and celebrating and raising the profile of our female associates through events such as International Women's Day and our internal BMW Diversity week.
+Measures include flexible working opportunities and where possible operating a a shift buddy system, together with celebrating and raising the profile of our female associates through events such as International Women's Day and our internal BMW Diversity week.

 Our key efforts remain in the area of Future Talent where we have clear aims to increase diversity within our apprenticeship, internships and graduate schemes.
-We continue to run our successful 'Girls Go Technical' programme, which is aimed at girls between the ages of 15-24 who are considering a technical apprenticeship within the manufacturing industry.
+We continue to run our successful 'Girls Go Technical' programme, which is aimed at girls between the ages of 15 - 24 who are considering a technical apprenticeship within the manufacturing industry.